 The main purpose of the course is to provide an opportunity for the students to become familiar with fabrics used in hotels.
 Scientific data are brought to bear upon the choice of fabrics for specific uses.
 The course includes brief discussions of the opinions of hotel housekeepers concerning practical phases of fabric selection.
 Labels, slogans, and other methods of advertising textiles are interpreted and evaluated.
 Estimated cost of materials, \$3.
 Laboratory fee, \$7.50.

-Hotel Housekeeping (Textiles 51a).
-First term.
+[Hotel Housekeeping (Textiles 51a).
+Second term.
 Credit one hour.
 Hotel elective.
 Open to upperclassmen.
 Lectures, alternate Saturdays, 10-12.
-Room 3 M 13.
-Miss Owens.
+Miss Owens.]
+Not given in 1933-34.